Woman Goes From Homeless to Housed and Fawned Over

 There will be spoilers for the manhwa and dating sim series Invitation of the Mystic Messenger.
 This review is exclusively for the manhwa, but because the manhwa is based on the dating sim, there is a likely chance this will spoil both.

-Trigger Warning: There will be mention of suicide as it appears in Invitation of the Mystic Messenger.
+Content Warning: There will be mention of suicide as it appears in Invitation of the Mystic Messenger.

 Synopsis:

 Hana Kang was not having a very good day.
 She gets fired from her job, her rent goes up, and as a result, she loses her home.
 So she goes out into the world with her few possessions, lost and alone.
-Out there, she runs into a beautiful blond woman who comforts her and asks her to be her friend one day.
+Out there, she encounters a beautiful blonde woman who comforts her and asks her to be her friend one day.
 Naturally, Hana wants to be her friend, too, and after they part, Hana finds that the mysterious woman has left her phone, which gives her the perfect opportunity to seek her out.

 Review:

 I did, of course, end up with my favorites.
 Zen, Jaehee, 707, and Yoosung were my favorites in that order.
 I was really hoping Hana would choose Jaehee by the end because I was so cheated in The Makeup Remover with Heewon, but I wasn’t disappointed with her ending up with 707.
-Zen and Jaehee were just so heavily pushed from the start, with Zen being the first one Hana verbally confirmed as requiring feelings that I thought he was the man.
+Zen and Jaehee were just so heavily pushed from the start, with Zen being the first one Hana verbally confirmed as requiring feelings, so I thought he was the man.
+However, it was clear by the end that 707 was her ideal choice.
+They ended up with the most in common, and they had some of the cutest interactions among all the possible couples.
+I was very pleased with who she ended up with.

-I feel a bit disappointed by the ending, not just due to the lack of resolution on the mystery aspect but the romance is severely lacking.
+The worst part is the mystery aspect of all of this.
+It is never revealed who Unknown is.
+We have no idea who sent her to Rika’s apartment and why.
+Perhaps there were subtle suggestions as to who it was – maybe it was Rika’s ghost?
+The fact that I have to question it so much makes me feel like the mystery side of this was not executed very well.
+I feel somewhat disappointed by the ending, not just due to the lack of resolution on the mystery aspect, but also because the romance is severely lacking.
 This is an extremely short series (41 episodes on TappyToon, including the prologue).
 Considering there are five (six if you include V, whom you only see in person twice) possible love interests, it is impossible to give everyone a chance to establish themselves as potential romantic partners.
 Jumin, in particular, is cheated.
 I wouldn’t even consider him an option, similar to V, because of how little we actually see him with Hana.

 Even the ones that did get a lot of spotlight felt pretty superficial overall.
 We don’t really get 707’s background until the last few chapters, which makes their romantic growth feel so rushed by the end.
-While I do feel he was the ideal choice, I felt their romance was cheated because of how little time they received.
+While I do feel he was the ideal choice, I felt their romance was cheated because of how little time they had.
 All of the possible partners were limited by how much time they had.

 Results: